DalekCraft2/Shimeji-Desktop/readme.txt

 ==== Advanced Configuration ====

-All configuration files are located in the in the conf folders.
+All configuration files are located in the conf folders.
 In general, none of these should need to be touched.

 The logging.properties file defines how logging errors is done.
 The actions.xml file specifies the different actions Shimeji can do.
 When listing images, only include the file name.
 More detail on this file will hopefully be added later.